tildearrow/orchestrack/src/instr/mishka/README.md

-placeholder. this will be something better soon
+# Mishka

+will be a modular synthesizer. i can't say anything else.